New York Youth Symphony: Orchestra

-Michael Repper is the current music director, with assistant conductor Tanya Chanphanitpornkit.
+Andrew Jihong Kim is the current music director with assistant conductor Adrian Rogers.

 Chamber music

 The Chamber Music Program (CMP) provides musicians aged 12 to 22 opportunity to participate in chamber ensembles of a variety of instrumentations.
 The current director is Dr. Lisa Tipton, of the Meridian Quartet.

 The program uses established musicians teach master classes for the students.
 Past coaches have included: